Switching from an antiperspirant or a commercial deodorant

 It may take 2 to 4 weeks for your armpits to adjust to the change in routine as your new bacterial microbiome finally settles down.

-**Now that you know why armpit odor changes, please do not allow a company to tell you that the increase in odor and/or sweat is the result of your body expelling or flushing out toxins.
+A Note About DETOX: Now that you know why armpit odor changes, please do not allow a company to tell you that the increase in odor and/or sweat is the result of your body expelling or flushing out toxins.
+Your body has a great natural detox system that includes your liver and your kidneys, but your skin--not so much.
 Armpit "detox" is simply a normal adjustment period.

 The bottom line--our body needs time to adjust to change and the timeline varies from person to person.